usnistgov/oscal-tools/xslt/generate/readme.md

 #### UUIDs in SaxonJS

-Currently because higher-order functions are not supported in SaxonJS SEF, the UUID-generating utility fails to compile.
+As noted, currently because higher-order functions are not supported in SaxonJS SEF, the UUID-generating utility fails to compile.
 It works (albeit slowly) when called in XSLT.

 Potentially this logic could be provided by Javascript natively.
-There is an XSLT that stubs out such a variant.
+An XSLT that stubs out such a variant is in progress.

 ## How to run